makkus/freckles_website/pages/02.blog/so-i-made-this-thing/item.md

 [TOC]
 For one, because I knew exactly how long it'd take me to write this if I wanted to do it properly.
 And I really thought it is something so obvious that sooner or later somebody will build (something like) it, and all I have to do is go on Reddit, moan a bit about how it's bloated, and (obviously) written in the wrong language.
 But I'll use it anyway, you can thank me later.

 It looks like I was wrong though, and it's either not obvious at all, or other people were playing the same waiting game as me.
 Or, of course, it is just a really stupid idea.
 Not yet counting that one out either.
 Whatever the reason, I waited for a few years, and nobody scratched my itch.
 So, eventually I gave in and wrote that ...thing.
-Named the thing 'freckles'.
+Named the thing '**freckles**'.
 Uploaded it to Github: [https://github.com/makkus/freckles](https://github.com/makkus/freckles)

 Although it's not quite finished yet, I consider it usable now.